OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-pica/init.md

 ```

 - -w working directory
-- --pi specifies the appid used by the Linglong application.
+- --pi specifies the appid used by the linyaps application.
 - --pn specifies the correct package name that apt can search for.
 - -t specifies the type to retrieve, `repo` fetches from the apt repository.